Ahmed13201/sankeymatic/SECURITY.md

 - ✅ A security policy document (`SECURITY.md`)
 - ✅ Utilization of Dependabot for automated dependency upgrades
 - ✅ Clearly defined release procedures with intermediate review stages
-- 🔜 Upcoming implementation of threat modeling and fuzz testing

-### PGP Key Verification
-In the future, releases may be signed with a PGP key.
-Instructions for verification will be provided once this feature is active.

-Your assistance in upholding the safety and integrity of this project is greatly appreciated.
-Thank you!